1913 Carmarthenshire County Council election: Aldermanic vacancies between 1913 and 1919

 Both W. Mabon Davies and Professor D.E.
 Jones died in the months following the election and the appointment of new aldermen in their place took place at the quarterly meeting of the council in late July.
-Several members objected to aspects of the process, includibg the perceived lack of aldermen from some parts of the county and the private meetings to decide upon nominations (from whiuch Conservative councillors were said to be excluded).
+Several members objected to aspects of the process, including the perceived lack of aldermen from some parts of the county and the private meetings to decide upon nominations (from which Conservative councillors were said to be excluded).
 After a prolonged discussion it was decided to postpone the decision on a replacement for Professor Jones.

 W. Mabon Davies was replaced by a member who had withdrawn his name at the annual meeting some months previously.